7 ways to evaluate and improve digital marketing

 - Raw user behavior data collected by OWOX BI on the site

-- Data from Google Search Console and Yandex.
-Metrics on top keywords that led traffic to the site as well as to landing pages.
+- Data from Google Search Console on top keywords that led traffic to the site as well as to landing pages.
 Why did we use Search Console?
 Because in the position measurement service, we see only hypothetical traffic that could come from these keywords.

 - Data from the site position measurement service in an organic drop-out (for example, Allpositions).
 This allows us to determine which positions keywords had.
 If keywords are, say, below fifth place in the drop-out, we can exclude them from the analysis.